1. Home

 Earlier, we covered two options to back up your data, Duplicati and Veeam.
 Among both, if you are looking for the most simplistic way to back up windows server data, you can use Windows Server Backup, which is built into the Windows Servers.
 In this article, we will go over how to backup windows server data with Windows Server Backup.

-Install Windows Server Backup
+Step 1: Install Windows Server Backup

 1. To start, log into your Windows Server and use the Windows search function to search and open Server Manager.